cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 > [!INFO]
 > I am not a cryptographer, nor a mathematician.
 This article is the result of my own research and understanding of the subject.
 If you find any mistakes, [please let me know](mailto:hi@cstef.dev)!
+>
+> The vast majority of what is written here is taken from various sources, which are listed at the [end of this article](#references--suggested-readings).
+I highly recommend you to read them if you want to dive deeper into the subject.

 ## Introduction